 We use a combination of AES-256 and PKG-PCI compliant encryption.
 Our hashing algorithm is BLAKE2BL which has been battled tested in both Lisk and now NEO.
 Security auditing is also a cyclical event meaning we don't plan on ever ending the practice of 3rd party audits on our code base with different vendors; this is why w00w00 will never be w22w22.

-Unfortunately if a member blockchain is hacked which will inevitably occur at some point in the future.
-The only expose the Block Collider has to this event is for users who might be conducting cross chain trades with valid chains.
-For the blockchain that was hacked the coins would be invalid regardless, however to attempt to decrease the expose to counter parties we suggest holding marked tokens which are hard coded into the Block Collider blockchain.
+If a member blockchain is hacked, which will inevitably occur at some point in the future, the only exposure that Block Collider has to this event is for users who might be conducting cross chain trades with valid chains.
+For the blockchain that was hacked, the coins would be invalid.
+However to decrease the exposure to counter parties, we suggest holding marked tokens which are hard coded into the Block Collider blockchain.